Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which describes the utility of a service?

-- [ ] A service that is fit for use.
+- [ ] A service that is Fit for Use.
 - [ ] A service that meets its service level targets.
 - [ ] A service that increases constraints on the consumer.
 - [x] A service that supports the performance of the consumer.